jakubartur/shibacoin/README.md

 ### The MIT License (MIT)

-* Copyright (c) 2022 The ShibaCoinProject Developers
+* Copyright (c) 2022 The ShibaCoin Project Developers
 * Copyright (c) 2022 The Mbrocoin Developers
 * Copyright (c) 2021-2022 The SafeMineCoin Developers
 * Copyright (c) 2018-2022 The Blackcoin More Developers